-- Sleeve Attachment - a small board - about 2 feet long and 6 to 8 inches wide - is attached to the main board and is used for ironing sleeves and small articles of clothes.
+- Sleeve attachment: This is a small board—about 2 feet long and 6 to 8 inches wide—is attached to the mainboard and is used for ironing sleeves and small articles of clothes.

-- Iron rest - a built-in at the wide end of the board that expands the usable area for ironing and prevents the iron from falling off the board.
+- Iron rest: This is built-in at the wide end of the board that expands the usable area for ironing and prevents the iron from falling off the board.

-- Hanging Rack - attached at the wide end of the board, the rack is at least head high for hanging newly ironed clothes.
+- Hanging rack: This is attached at the wide end of the board, the rack is at least head high for hanging newly ironed clothes.

-- Storage Hook/Organizer - keeps ironing board off the floor and all ironing tools together.
+- Storage hook/organizer: These keep ironing board off the floor and all ironing tools together.